rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 sequenceDiagram
     participant DUT
     participant CEC Adaptor
-    participant RAFT
+    participant RAFT/user
-    RAFT->>CEC Adaptor: Read and validate LA and PA RAFT->>DUT: Start the HAL test
+    RAFT/user->>CEC Adaptor: Read and validate LA and PA RAFT/user->>DUT: Start the HAL test
     DUT->>DUT: Add Logical Address
     DUT->>DUT: Set receive Callback
-    DUT->>CEC Adaptor: Send "GetCECVersion"
+    DUT->>DUT: Wait for User/RAFT to enter the logical address DUT->>CEC Adaptor: Send "GetCECVersion"
     CEC Adaptor->>DUT: Send the "CEC Version"
     DUT->>DUT: Validate CEC Version
-    RAFT->>CEC Adaptor: Command to send CEC OSD Command CEC Adaptor->>DUT: Send CEC OSD Command
+    DUT->>DUT: Wait for User/RAFT to signal the start of the next test RAFT/user->>CEC Adaptor: Command to send CEC OSD Command CEC Adaptor->>DUT: Send CEC OSD Command
-    DUT-->>DUT: Validate the received command
+    DUT->>DUT: Validate the received command
-    CEC Adaptor->>DUT: Send "GetCECVersion" to a LA other than `DUT` DUT-->>DUT: No RxCallaback is received.
+    RAFT/user->>RAFT/user: Read the CEC acknowledgment received and validate DUT->>DUT: Wait for User/RAFT to enter the acknowledgment confirmation and decide Test Pass/Fail CEC Adaptor->>DUT: Send "GetCECVersion" to an LA other than `DUT`(0x01 to 0x0E).
+Repeat these 4 steps for all the addresses sent.
+    DUT->>DUT: Wait for User/RAFT to signal when the CEC adaptor has sent a CEC message.
+    DUT->>DUT: Test fails if it has received any message.
+    RAFT/user->>RAFT/user: No CEC acknowledgment is received after CEC Frames are sent.
 ```

 #### Test Procedure